STEM - SCIENCE TECHNOLOGY ENGINEERING MATH

 PCEF DONOR IMPACT

-PCEF donors have been funding STEM programs since we started in 1986, when we funded a PCHS science teacher's request to send two students to a space camp at Stanford.
+PCEF donors have provided countless STEM programs since we started in 1986, when we funded a PCHS science teacher's request to send two students to a space camp at Stanford.

-This year, PCEF donors funded nearly $160,000 in STEM programs such as elementary coding, makerspaces, and the nationally ranked, world-record holding PCHS Robotics teams.
+More recently, PCEF donors fund STEM programs such as elementary coding, makerspaces, and the nationally ranked, world-record holding PCHS Robotics teams.
 Help us continue this formula for success - we invite you to DONATE HERE.